TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 | DuckDB     | not supported       |

 ## FULL
-As the name suggests, this kind causes the dataset associated with a model to be fully refreshed (rewritten) on each model evaluation.
-It's somewhat easier to use than incremental kinds due to lack of any special settings or additional query considerations.
-This makes it suitable for smaller datasets, for which recomputing data from scratch is relatively cheap and which don't require preservation of processing history.
-However, using this kind with datasets which have a high volume of records will result in significant runtime and compute costs.
+As the name suggests, this kind causes the dataset associated with a model to be fully refreshed (rewritten) upon each model evaluation.
+It's somewhat easier to use than incremental kinds, due to the lack of any special settings or additional query considerations.
+This makes it suitable for smaller datasets, where recomputing data from scratch is relatively cheap and doesn't require preservation of processing history.
+However, using this kind with datasets that have a high volume of records will result in significant runtime and compute costs.

 This kind can be a good fit for aggregate tables that lack temporal dimension.
-For aggregate tables with temporal dimension consider the [INCREMENTAL_BY_TIME_RANGE](#incremental_by_time_range) kind instead.
+For aggregate tables with temporal dimension, consider the [INCREMENTAL_BY_TIME_RANGE](#incremental_by_time_range) kind instead.

 Example:
 ```sql linenums="1"